code4lib/code-of-conduct/code_of_conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, organizers may take any action they deem appropriate, including warning the offender, expulsion from the Code4Lib event, or banning the offender from a chatroom or mailing list.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a Code4Lib event organizer or channel administrator or volunteer immediately.

 Specific sanctions may include but are not limited to: